To facilitate change and advance the lives of marginalized women and children, by enabling them to meet essential needs common to all humankind.

 Incorporation and Growth

 In 2004, Zaman International- Hope for Humanity officially became an NGO committed to addressing basic needs and empowering marginalized women and children through relief and development programs.
 In 2007, we launched BOOST (Building Ongoing Opportunities through Skills Training), a program designed to offer women the opportunity to break the cycle of poverty by learning job-ready skills and English language literacy.
 In 2009, Zaman purchased 230 burial plots, establishing the Plots for Tots Cemetery in Westland, Michigan.
-Later that year, we began our Mobile Food Pantry, which continues to offer nightly meals to homebound families through volunteer-driven food rescue at local restaurants and supermarkets.
+Later that year, we began our Mobile Food Pantry, which offered nightly meals to homebound families through volunteer-driven food rescue at local restaurants and supermarkets for over eight years.

 Since 2016, Zaman has operated out of the Hope For Humanity Center, a 40,500-square-foot facility in Inkster that houses its crisis assistance, vocational training and life skills programs.
 Within this new space, the Good Deeds resale shop was established in 2016 and is stocked with clothing, furniture, household goods and more, available to clients for free and to the public for purchase.
 In November 2016, a client-choice food pantry was established with the support of Gleaners Community Food Bank, allowing families to choose culturally appropriate and nutritionally balanced food each month.

-In December 2017, Zaman celebrated the grand opening of the Culinary Arts Training Center, the latest addition to BOOST, which will offer nutrition and culinary classes as well as hot meals for our client families and community members.
+In December 2017, Zaman celebrated the grand opening of the Culinary Arts Training Center, the latest addition to BOOST, which offers nutrition and culinary classes as well as hot meals for our client families and community members.

-In 2016, Zaman served 25,194 individuals, distributed 90,000 pounds of food, collected 288,000 pounds of clothing, provided job skills and literacy instruction to more than 70 women, and gave 268 winter coats and 895 school supply-filled backpacks to local children.
-Meanwhile, it partnered with 178 community partners on a range of initiatives and funded overseas relief projects bringing safe water to more than 5,500 people.
+In 2018, Zaman distributed 170,400 pounds of food, collected 886,950 pounds of clothing, provided over 7,750 hours of job skills and literacy instruction to more than 90 women, and gave 268 winter coats and 895 school supply-filled backpacks to local children.
+Meanwhile, it partnered with 444 community partners on a range of initiatives and funded overseas relief projects bringing safe water and humanitarian relief to more than 431,900 people.